OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Voilà!
 The file "nowyouseeme" is now somewhat hidden from all usermode processes (note that you need to do a lot more to properly hide a file, including hooking stat(), access(), and other system calls).

 File-hiding is of course only the tip of the iceberg: you can accomplish a lot using kernel modules, including bypassing many root detection measures, integrity checks, and anti-debugging measures.
-You can find more examples in the "case studies" section of [Bernhard Mueller's Hacking Soft Tokens Paper](https://packetstormsecurity.com/files/138504/HITB_Hacking_Soft_Tokens_v1.2.pdf).
+You can find more examples in the "case studies" section of Bernhard Mueller's Hacking Soft Tokens Paper [#mueller].

 ### References

-- Hacking Soft Tokens Paper - <https://packetstormsecurity.com/files/138504/HITB_Hacking_Soft_Tokens_v1.2.pdf>
 - Bionic - <https://github.com/android/platform_bionic>
 - Attacking Android Applications with Debuggers - <https://blog.netspi.com/attacking-android-applications-with-debuggers/>
 - Dynamic Malware Recompilation - <http://ieeexplore.ieee.org/document/6759227/>
 - Update on Development of Xposed for Nougat - <https://www.xda-developers.com/rovo89-updates-on-the-situation-regarding-xposed-for-nougat/>
 - Android Platform based Linux kernel rootkit - <http://phrack.org/issues/68/6.html>
+- [#mueller] Bernhard Mueller, Hacking Soft Tokens.
+Advanced Reverse Engineering on Android. - <https://packetstormsecurity.com/files/138504/HITB_Hacking_Soft_Tokens_v1.2.pdf>

 #### Tools